Q: Where do you buy your ingredients?

 Q: What brand of (almond, coconut, etc) flour do you use?

-I use Bob’s almond meal flour, and Bob’s or Tropical Traditions coconut flour.
+A: I use Honeyville and Bob’s almond meal flour, and Bob’s or Tropical Traditions coconut flour.

 Q: Can I substitute flax for chia?